tarwn/lessthandot-hugo/blogs/content/posts/2009-07-01-dynamic-column-names-and-fields-in-ssrs.md

   - Microsoft SQL Server Admin

 ---
 I had no choice but to do work with creating dynamic column headings and dynamically determine what field in my dataset should go where in a report today.
-Since this is the second time I’ve gone through this exercise and knowing the lack of information out there on really how to do it, I thought it deserves a blog entry.
+Since this is the second time I've gone through this exercise and knowing the lack of information out there on really how to do it, I thought it deserves a blog entry.

 So here is the basis of the requirements.
 You have a query that uses PIVOT but thrown into the mix is the need for dynamic columns in the PIVOT.
 This is usually a task when you are going after things like current week plus the last 52 weeks.
 That was the case in this situation.
 I needed to bring in a dynamic set of columns to be used in PIVOT.
 The matrix in 2005 did not give me what I needed in the end result so this is the path I took.

 First task is to write the procedure to use PIVOT with dynamic column headers.
-I’m not going to go into that method since it’s well documented out there and out of scope.
+I'm not going to go into that method since it's well documented out there and out of scope.
 I will point you to [Pivots with Dynamic Columns in SQL Server 2005][1] as it explains the way to accomplish this well.

 I wrote something in AdventureWorks to for this example so if you have AdventureWorks floating around you should be able to read this and run through step for step with success.

 Here is our procedure.
-I’m sure my methods will take great notice from my local TSQL friends 🙂 The dynamic SQL more so than anything…
+I'm sure my methods will take great notice from my local TSQL friends 🙂 The dynamic SQL more so than anything...

 sql
 Create Procedure GetSalesPerWeek